Paris compressed air network: Expansion and Peak

 During the late 19th century, the power network expanded significantly.
-For nearly a century from its initial operation, the compressed air network would see largely slow but steady growth.
+For nearly a century from its initial operation, the compressed air network saw largely slow but steady growth.
 The network reached a thousand subscribers for the first time sometime between 1897 and 1898.
-In 1949, CPAC would be renamed to Sudac air service (SUDAC).
+In 1949, CPAC was renamed Sudac air service (SUDAC).
 The system continued to expand throughout the early 20th century, serving nearly 10,000 clients by 1960.
 The network distributed compressed air at a pressure of 5–6 bar over more than 900 km of mains.

 Decline and Transformation

 By 1927, the compressed air power network was no longer being used to synchronize private or public clocks.
 As local industry declined in the latter half of the 20th century, demand for the compressed-air network decreased.
 By the 1970s, SUDAC began shifting its focus towards on‑site production of compressed air for clients, installing its first such unit in 1973.
 The network's operations continued until 1994, when the City of Paris terminated the concession for compressed‑air distribution.